 Audio file demonstrating this inaccuracy, complete with helpful Speakonia guide!

-#1 Updated by theincrediblemastere over 3 years ago
+#1 Updated by theincrediblemastere about 4 years ago

 Because I'm such a nice guy, have a HLE save state.
 Same one I used in the clip!

-#6 Updated by theincrediblemastere over 3 years ago
+#6 Updated by theincrediblemastere almost 4 years ago

 Here's an example shown in Wario World.
 It really does become more apparent in this game, and I think I was being a little too hard on people without good headphones and/or ears to detect this issue.
 So, I did my best to show everybody what I meant.